 Reasonable adjustments are the supports and actions that the school and parents or carers agree the school will make to ensure that students with type 1 diabetes can best manage their condition and don’t miss out on school opportunities.

 This includes practical day-to-day measures that the school’s designated staff will oversee.
 It may be as simple as allowing a student to eat during class time or more complex, such as supervising or administering insulin.

 The school and parents or carers will determine what these reasonable adjustments are.
 Not every student will need the same adjustments and not every school will be able to make every adjustment – this will need to be discussed between the school and the parent or carer.

-- providing an appropriate area the student can use to test their blood sugar and/or administer their insulin (if they wish to use it); and
+- providing an appropriate area the student can use to test their blood glucose and/or administer their insulin (if they wish to use it) and

 - giving extra time or special consideration on exams and assignments.

-Schools may require some input from the diabetes treating team to help clarify aspects of the diabetes management plan and determine the actions to take when the school consults with the student and their parents or carers, to establish what adjustments might be required to support the student’s needs at school.
+Schools may require some input from the clinical treating team to help clarify aspects of the diabetes management plan and determine the actions to take when the school consults with the student and their parents or carers to establish what adjustments might be required to support the student’s needs at school.

 A students’ support needs change over time, reasonable adjustments must also change over time.